CindyJS/CindyJS/ref/Elementary_Drawing_Functions.md

 | `draw([x,y,z])` | Draws a point with homogenous coordinates given by `[x,y,z]` |

 A word on homogeneous coordinates: If `[x,y,z]` are the homogeneous coordinates of a point, then the corresponding point that will be drawn has *xy*-coordinates `[x/z,y/z]`.
-Points that have homogeneous coordinates with `z=0` correspond to "points at infinity".
+Points that have homogeneous coordinates with `z=0` correspond to “points at infinity”.
 You won't see them in a usual Cinderella Euclidean view.
 However, they will be drawn in spherical view (or when a local projective basis is set (see [Script Coordinate System](Script_Coordinate_System.md)).

 **Drawing a segment:**